Hong Kong Baptist University

 In & Out of The Classroom

 We emphasise both theory & practice

 Our courses cover everything from multiplatform professional skills and big data to media theory, law and ethics.
 We nurture and build creative, critical and analytical thinking skills, and graduates of the journalism programme fill many leadership roles in the media industry.

-Journalism was the first course offered by the Department of Communication when it was founded in 1968, and remains the best-known course in the university.
+Journalism was the first course offered by the Department of Communication when it was founded in 1968, and remains one of the best-known courses in the university.
 The course became a Department of its own within the new School of Communication in 1991.
-Today, our four-year Bachelor of Communication degree offers journalism majors three concentrations: Chinese Journalism, Financial Journalism & International Journalism.
+Today, our journalism major is offered under the four-year Bachelor of Communication (Honours) programme with three concentrations: Chinese Journalism, Data and Media Communication & International Journalism.

 Hong Kong Baptist College is founded in Kowloon Tong.